oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

     - We are using the reranker with rerank-english-v2.0
     - We are only looking at the TopK 5 - or closest 5 results
     - We are connecting to the OCI generative ai services to use the Cohere embedding models
-    - We and connecting to the Oracle database with the oracledb node.js library
+    - We are connecting to the Oracle database with the oracledb node.js library

 3. For our first example we will enter the word "cars" at the prompt.